 How the situation varies by region

-Provinces like Luang Namtha, Phongsaly and Houphan in the north, Khammouane and Savannakhet in the central part and Salavan in the south have traditionally been difficult places for Christians.
-Khammouane even witnessed the killing of a pastor, the first killing of a Christian for his faith for a long time.
-The local authorities and communities in these areas still seem very determined to silence Christian witness.
+Provinces like Luang Namtha, Phongsaly and Houphan in the north, Khammouane and Bolikhamxay in the central part and Salavan, Sekong and Attapeu in the south have traditionally been difficult places for Christians.

 Who is affected?